How to remove your name from the Register

 If you choose to remove your name from the Register, you can apply for readmission when you return to the UK.
 There are no returners to practise requirements as long as you continue to practice outside of the UK.
 If you plan to return to the UK and practise within two years, you may decide to maintain your registration, as there is a readmission / registration fee which is more than the two yearly cycle fee.
 This is a personal choice.

-To deregister because of retirement, all you'll need to do is fill out and send in the voluntary deregistration request form.
+To deregister because of retirement, all you'll need to do is log into your online account and complete the online voluntary deregistration request form.

 Still have a question about leaving?